 The Corporate and Other segment results consist of selling, general and administrative expenses and depreciation and intangible asset amortization not otherwise allocated to the reportable segments.
-Corporate and Other expenses were \$178.2 million and \$192.1 million during the three-month periods ended March 31, 2014 and 2013, respectively.
-A decrease in spending for consulting services, as well as lower legal fees and compensation, accounted for the decrease in Corporate and Other expenses during the 2014 period as compared to 2013.
+Corporate and Other expenses were \$189.2 million and \$180.3 million during the three-month periods and \$550.3 million and \$604.7 million during the nine-month periods ended September 30, 2014 and 2013, respectively.
+The year-over-year increase for the three-month period ended 2014 as compared to 2013 primarily resulted from transaction costs and other direct, incremental costs related to recent acquisitions and severance costs.
+The decrease in the nine-month 2014 period as compared to 2013 was primarily due to a \$50.2 million charge in 2013 to increase the liability established at the time of the acquisition of Capco for contingent payments based on expected operating performance in 2013 through 2015.